finnianr/Eiffel-Loop/doc/Contents.md

 ````
 **2. Primary Keys**

 Being able to assign a unique identifier to each item in a chain is essential to creating many kinds of data-joins. *Eco-DB* offers a convenient way to both generate primary keys and maintain an index for it.
-This is achieved with the auxiliary class [ECD_PRIMARY_KEY_INDEXABLE [EL_KEY_IDENTIFIABLE_STORABLE](http://www.eiffel-loop.com/library/persistency/database/eco-db/index/ecd_primary_key_indexable.html)] when used in conjunction with [ECD_ARRAYED_LIST [EL_STORABLE](http://www.eiffel-loop.com/library/persistency/database/eco-db/chain/ecd_arrayed_list.html)].
-The class parameter implies that the storable item must conform to [EL_KEY_IDENTIFIABLE_STORABLE](http://www.eiffel-loop.com/library/persistency/file/store/id/el_key_identifiable_storable.html).
+This is achieved with the auxiliary class [http://www.eiffel-loop.com/library/persistency/database/eco-db/index/ecd_primary_key_indexable.html](ECD_PRIMARY_KEY_INDEXABLE [EL_KEY_IDENTIFIABLE_STORABLE]) when used in conjunction with [http://www.eiffel-loop.com/library/persistency/database/eco-db/chain/ecd_arrayed_list.html](ECD_ARRAYED_LIST [EL_STORABLE]).
+The class parameter implies that the storable item must conform to [http://www.eiffel-loop.com/library/persistency/file/store/id/el_key_identifiable_storable.html](EL_KEY_IDENTIFIABLE_STORABLE).
 Generation of primary key values is automatic when the list is extended, as is maintenance of the primary key hash-table index.

 **QUERY LANGUAGE**

-Of course the Eiffel language itself can be used to query any [CHAIN](https://www.eiffel.org/files/doc/static/trunk/libraries/base/chain_chart.html) list, but sometimes the meaning of the query is obscured in implementation details.
+Of course the Eiffel language itself can be used to query any [https://www.eiffel.org/files/doc/static/trunk/libraries/base/chain_chart.html](CHAIN) list, but sometimes the meaning of the query is obscured in implementation details.
 What is needed is a slightly more abstract way of expressing queries that makes the meaning more apparent.
-This is provided by the class [EL_QUERYABLE_CHAIN](http://www.eiffel-loop.com/library/base/data_structure/list/queryable/el_queryable_chain.html) and it's helper [EL_QUERY_CONDITION_FACTORY](http://www.eiffel-loop.com/library/base/data_structure/list/queryable/el_query_condition_factory.html).
-The implementing class [ECD_ARRAYED_LIST](http://www.eiffel-loop.com/library/persistency/database/eco-db/chain/ecd_arrayed_list.html) inherits [EL_QUERYABLE_CHAIN](http://www.eiffel-loop.com/library/base/data_structure/list/queryable/el_queryable_chain.html).
+This is provided by the class [http://www.eiffel-loop.com/library/base/data_structure/list/queryable/el_queryable_chain.html](EL_QUERYABLE_CHAIN) and it's helper [http://www.eiffel-loop.com/library/base/data_structure/list/queryable/el_query_condition_factory.html](EL_QUERY_CONDITION_FACTORY).
+The implementing class [http://www.eiffel-loop.com/library/persistency/database/eco-db/chain/ecd_arrayed_list.html](ECD_ARRAYED_LIST) inherits [http://www.eiffel-loop.com/library/base/data_structure/list/queryable/el_queryable_chain.html](EL_QUERYABLE_CHAIN).

-Conditions can be combined using the logical operators: **and**, **or** and **not** as in this example from class [COLLATE_SONGS_TASK](http://www.eiffel-loop.com/example/manage-mp3/source/rhythmbox/manager/task/manage/collate_songs_task.html) found in project [Eiffel-Loop/example/manage-mp3](http://www.eiffel-loop.com/example/manage-mp3/manage-mp3.html).
+Conditions can be combined using the logical operators: **and**, **or** and **not** as in this example from class [http://www.eiffel-loop.com/example/manage-mp3/source/rhythmbox/manager/task/manage/collate_songs_task.html](COLLATE_SONGS_TASK) found in project [Eiffel-Loop/example/manage-mp3](http://www.eiffel-loop.com/example/manage-mp3/manage-mp3.html).

 ````